 The Committee recommendation to Council for this report (as detailed below) was resolved by the Policy Committee at its meeting held on 30 June 2014.

 The Committee recommendation is the same as recommended by City officers.

-That Council ADOPTS the Purchasing Policy forming Attachment 1 to this Report.
+That Council ADOPTS the Purchasing Policy forming Attachment 1 to Report CJ126-07/14.

 To access this attachment on electronic document, click here: Attach14brf080714.pdf